-This is the first of three self-directed, larger-scale, full-stack applications that you'll be building over the remaining weeks of the course.
+This is the last self-directed, larger-scale, full-stack application that you'll build in this course.
 Up to this point you've learned and practiced everything you need to know in order to build beautiful, data-driven web applications that can provide a real benefit to users.
 This will be a chance for you to continue to refine your skills, and possibly build something you could turn into a helpful tool for your friends and family, or possibly even a profitable business!

 This project needs to be a full-stack web application.
 As such, it needs to satisfy the following set of requirements: